Some remarks on the effect of risk sharing and diversification for infinite mean risks: Introduction

 In recent years several new papers have appeared that study this phenomenon under the assumption of Pareto distributions and more general. \cite{chen-etal2024} have shown that i.i.d.
 Pareto distributions with infinite mean fulfill the inequality

 for all $\theta_i \ge 0$, $i=1,\ldots,n,$ with $\sum_{i=1}^n \theta_i =1$.
-This means that no rational decision maker will agree to any version of linear risk sharing, see \cite{chen2024risk} for a detailed study of this case.
+Notice that we can assume without loss of generality that the weights fulfill $\theta_i >0$, as $n$ is arbitrary.
+We will sometimes use this fact in proofs.
+This condition means that no rational decision maker will agree to any version of linear risk sharing, see \cite{chen2024risk} for a detailed study of this case.
 We want to mention that linear peer-to-peer risk sharing rules of this type have recently been studied also in the context of flood risk pooling by \cite{feng2023}.
-As flood risks can also have very heavy tails this problem may also arise there. \cite{chen2024arxiv} have shown that the inequality \eqref{def-nodiv} also holds more general for distributions that they call super-Fre\'echet distributions.
+As flood risks can also have very heavy tails this problem may also arise there. \cite{chen2024arxiv} have shown that the inequality \eqref{def-nodiv} also holds more general for distributions that they call super-Fr\'echet distributions.
+Another recent study of linear risk sharing rules can be found in \cite{yang2025}.

 In this paper we want to further study the class of distributions fulfilling the condition \eqref{def-nodiv}.
 Our main results in section 2 will demonstrate that this condition also holds for all distributions that we will call super Cauchy distributions and we will clarify that this property is strongly related to skewness properties of the distributions relative to a Cauchy distribution.
-We will also state some conjectures and open problems in this context.
 In section 3 we will consider the case of risks that may have a positive probability of an infinite value with the interpretation of deadly risks.
 In that case these results about a nondiversification trap are very intuitive and this may help to understand why the situation may be similar in case of very heavy tailed infinite mean risks.
+Section 4 relates our results to other recent contributions and states some open problems.

 {\bf Notation:} Throughout the paper we will assume the existence of a probability space $(\Omega, \mathcal{A}, P)$, on which we can define random variables $X:\Omega \to \mathbb{R}$ with arbitrary distributions.
 We will denote by $ F_X(t) := P(X\le t), \ t \in \mathbb{R}, $ the corresponding cumulative distribution function of $X$, and we will also call $F_X$ just the distribution of $X$.
 For any distribution function $F$ we define the generalized inverse